achafetz/DataPack/DataPack/Documents/DP Identified Issues.md

       2. Copy the formula from AD7 down to the last row.
       3. In cell BX7, replace `=IFERROR(IF(J7*BW7-IF(R7>BV7,R7,BV7)<0,0,J7*BW7-IF(R7>BV7,R7,BV7)),0)' with `=IFERROR(IF(J7*(BW7-IF(R7>BV7,R7,BV7))<0,0,J7*(BW7-IF(R7>BV7,R7,BV7))),0)'
       4. Copy the formula from BX7 down to the last row.

+10. Wrong prioritization reference in Allocation by IM tab
+  - Issue: The formula for SNU prioritization in the Allocation by IM tab uses the original prioritization from DATIM.
+If there is a change made to the prioritization in the Assumptions tab, it will not be reflected here
+  - Affected Tab: Allocation by IM
+  - Fix:
+      1. In cell D7, replace =IFERROR(INDEX(priority_snu,MATCH(Dsnulist,snulist,0)),"NOT DEFINED") with =IFERROR(INDEX(M_priority_snu,MATCH(Dsnulist,snulist,0)),"NOT DEFINED")
+      2. Copy the formula from D7 down to the last row.